MeronDT/CMPE255-Assignment1/part1/README.md

 ## AI-use disclosure

 ChatGPT was used as a collaborative data-science assistant to plan the CRISP-DM workflow, inspect data-quality choices, write and execute Python analyses, interpret results, and draft documentation.
-The author is responsible for reviewing the code, validating the outputs, editing the prose into their own voice, and complying with course policies.
-The complete chat transcript will be exported separately for transparency.

 ## Citation